idaholab/virtual_test_bed/doc/content/msr/cnrs/phase-0-model.md

 In this exercise, the temperature field is obtained based on the velocity field and the power density profile.
-Thus, to solve this exercise, the solutions of steps 0.1 and 0.2 need to be obtained and provided to obtain the solution of this exercise.
+Thus, to solve this exercise, the solutions of steps 0.1 and 0.2 need to be obtained and provided in order to perform this step of the benchmark.
 Following is a description of the setup for this exercise input.

 This requires a Navier-Stokes solve to obtain the velocity field and a neutronic solve to obtain the power density distribution.
-The main input in this step is referred defines an input that performs the linking between the neutronic solve and the Navier-Stokes solve.
+The main input in this step performs the linking between the neutronic solve and the Navier-Stokes solve.
-The main file defines a set ov variables as follows
+The main file defines a set of variables as follows

 !listing msr/cnrs/s03/cnrs_s03_ns_flow.i block=Variables